J. L. HUDSON,

 Erichsen-Brown, 1979.
 Paperback, 521pp, 1 Pound 10 Ounces. $17.95

-Subtitled A Historical Survey With Special Reference to the Eastern Tribes, this remarkable
+Subtitled A Historical Survey With Special Reference to the Eastern Tribes,

-compendium spans nearly 500 years of literature.
-Each plant is described, range and common names
+this remarkable compendium spans nearly 500 years of literature.
+Each plant is

-given, then chronologically quotes what has been recorded about the plant and its uses.
+been recorded about the plant and its uses.
+Exceptionally detailed, with

-Exceptionally detailed, with extensive information.
+extensive information.
 An interesting read.

 A MODERN HERBAL